exploring self-realization, sacred personhood, and full humanity

 “Make a ship sail on dry land,” “build a castle from a single grain of sand”? – piece-a cake.
 “Turn a river into a raging fire,” “make the seasons change with a wave of your hand”? – ha, chicken-feed, a cheap parlor trick, anybody can do those things.
 You wanna do something impressive?
 Try changing the human heart, all the way from dark, egoic, self-centeredness to the other end of the spectrum, a godly mind, a truly good person from the inside out, intent upon doing good, and willing to sacrifice itself to do so.
 Now we’re talkin’.

 In our discussions of the nature of Evil, we see that the immature are so bedazzled by the seeming potency of force, brutality, and violence.
 And, with enough hard-fistedness, it does get certain things done.
-But it can’t make another person – that mercurial human heart -- respect you, or love you.
+But only external things.
+It can’t make another person – that mercurial human heart -- respect you, or love you.
 This is the essential weakness of Evil.
 It can't do anything that's really important, "what we stay alive for."

-And, in this vein, we cannot make a putative lover want us; not really, and, if at all, not in an authentic way.
-You cannot force, cajole, or seduce another person into being your eternal love, and have her mean it, and truly want it.
+And, in this vein, we cannot make a putative lover want us; not really, and, if at all, not in an authentic, lasting way.
+You cannot force, cajole, or seduce another person into being your eternal love, and have her mean it, and truly want it, on an enduring basis.
 That’s a little harder than making ships sail on dry land... can't get next to you, babe, can't get next to you, can't get next to you, babe, can't get next to you...

 And I thought of some who do not know these principles and exhibit a warlike attitude toward those in the world who reject the message of the next dimensions.
 It is regrettable that hostility is met with more hostility as the end to this way of dealing cannot be a good result.
 We will win no hearts to our side with more hostility but will only cause the opposition to harden its position and to entrench itself all the more.
 It is self-defeating and futile to try to attack the darkness and expect good to come from that.